 These are just some of the symptoms that make up fibromyalgia.
 Each person is unique and has their own set of circumstances.
 Seeing a provider trained in Functional Medicine is a step towards non-traditional testing and treatment sometimes needed to help people with this and other conditions.

-For more information on Functional Medicine, visit www.functionalmedicine.org to find a provider near you.
-To be seen by Dr. Gilmore for these and other conditions, contact The Maine Center for Functional Medicine in Bangor, Maine at (207) 941-0080.
+Visit www.functionalmedicine.org to find a provider near you.
+To see Dr. Gilmore for these and other conditions, contact The Maine Center for Functional Medicine in Bangor, Maine at (207) 941-0080.